Table of Contents

 Roles and Responsibilities

-The agency’s role is to help students develop in public health roles and skills.
-Progressive increases in tasks and student involvement should occur as the student’s proficiency and knowledge of the agency increases.
-Tasks for students may involve data collection, writing informational brochures, program planning and development, implementation assistance, evaluation of conferences or programs, and direct contact with community clients.
-The agency must provide meaningful work in which a student can be productive by applying skills or learning new ones, and by providing supervision and guidance consistent with a student’s needs and progress.
+The agency’s role is to help students develop public health skills.
+Progressive increases in tasks and student involvement should occur as the student’s workplace skill proficiency and knowledge of the agency increases.
+Tasks for students may involve data collection, writing informational brochures, program planning and program development, implementation assistance, evaluation of conferences or programs, and direct contact with community clients.
+The agency must have the capacity to provide meaningful work in which a student can be productive by applying skills or learning new ones, and by providing supervision and guidance consistent with a student’s needs and progress.
 Public health interns are productive assets, capable of assuming responsibility and fulfilling tasks.
-The internship experience also provides the agency an opportunity to observe the student as a prospective employee in the field of public health.
+The internship experience also provides the agency an opportunity to observe the student as a prospective employee.

-All public health interns are required to design and implement a capstone project that demonstrates a contribution to the placement agency and public health.
+All public health interns design and implement a capstone project that demonstrates a contribution to the placement agency and public health.
 The agency must have the capability to support this requirement.
 The agency site supervisor, along with the internship placement coordinator, will assist in guiding the process.